Rahul is a TV addict who can never get enough of good shows. His all-time favorites are The Wire, Breaking Bad, and The Sopranos.

 But behind all the glitz and glamour of high school, the show covers some serious topics such as sexual orientation, family dysfunction, mental illness, eating disorders, and a whole lot more.
 However, it's hard to narrow down Skins into a genre as there's a great mix of profoundly heartbreaking moments along with some rib-tickling ones.
 All said and done, the show is guaranteed to keep you occupied for a long time.

 6. Fresh Meat

-Fresh Meat finds itself to be one of the more light-hearted shows on this list.
+Fresh Meat is one of the more light-hearted shows on this list.
 What's more, the characters in the series are more mature, as it's set in a college.
-A group of young adults move into a shared off-campus college residence.
+The plot revolves around a group of young adults move into a shared off-campus college residence.
 This also means that they're staying away from home for the first time.
 While there's the sweet taste of freedom, along with it comes responsibility.
 As this ensemble of lovable characters discovers independence through partying, sex, and generally having a good time, they also grow closer as a group.

 With people of both genders living in the same house, one can expect some drama, and the show has a fair share of it.
 However, it never lets things get too overwhelming, and keeps the premise light and breezy.
 Another plus is its deadpan humor.